Learning to Cope with Performance

 Handling

-process should start when students are beginners and be nurtured throughout
+This process should start when students are beginners and be

-“in control” of the task at hand.
-If
+being “in control” of the task at hand.

 In essence, they learn what it takes to succeed.